the-events-calendar/image-widget/readme.txt

 = 4.0.6 =

-Couple more minor language bug fixes a la @understandard
+* Rename all language files and implement a couple more minor language bug fixes a la @understandard

 = 4.0.5 =